mavlink/mavlink-devguide/en/services/camera.md

 If a vehicle has more than one camera, each camera will have a different component ID and send its own heartbeat.
 The GCS should create multiple instances of a camera controller based on the component ID of each camera.
 All commands are sent to a specific camera by addressing the command to a specific component ID.

-## Basic Camera Operations

-The [CAMERA_INFORMATION.flags](../messages/common.md#CAMERA_INFORMATION) provides information about camera capabilities.
-It contains a bitmap of [CAMERA_CAP_FLAGS](../messages/common.md#CAMERA_CAP_FLAGS) values that tell the GCS if the camera supports still image capture, video capture, or video streaming, and if it needs to be in a certain mode for capture, etc.

 ### Camera Modes